 - Hemorrhagic stroke

-- Development of alcohol dependence
+- Development of alcohol abuse and dependence

 Effects of binge drinking such as elevated blood pressure and irregular heart rhythms can cause heart failure.
 High blood pressure can also trigger hemorrhagic strokes.
 People with diabetes who are on medication for lowering blood sugar may go into a coma if glucose levels fall rapidly after a bout of excessive drinking.

-Blurred vision, reduced muscle movement, and impaired judgment increase the risks of injuries from tripping, falling, and drowning.
+Such signs of alcoholism ass blurred vision, reduced muscle movement, and impaired judgment increase the risks of injuries from tripping, falling, and drowning.
 Driving when physically and mentally impaired from drinking also increases the chances of vehicle crashes.

 Alcohol interferes with a person’s ability to think straight and envision the consequences of his or her actions.
 Instances of unintended pregnancies and sexually transmitted diseases, physical and sexual assault, and violence toward family and friends are not uncommon under the influence of alcohol.